reasonwithoutrestraint/site/Original/Metaethics/My moral understanding.md

 #### Constituents of Normativity

 `Questions`
+1. What are the constituent features of rational deliberation?
-1. What are the constituent features of normativity, epistemology, prudence, morality, etc?
+1. What are the constituent features of epistemic norms, prudence, morality, etc?
 2. Is morality rationally necessary?

 Normativity/rationality generally: